lee-b/rust-hello-lifeforms/README.md

 rust-hello-lifeforms
 ====================

-Hello Lifeforms (a genetic algorithm), written in Rust
+Hello Lifeforms.
+A genetic algorithm, written in Rust.